KomputeProject/kompute/docs/overview/build-system.rst

    * - -DCMAKE_INSTALL_PREFIX="build/src/CMakefiles/Export/"
      - Enables local installation (which won't require admin privileges)
    * - -DCMAKE_TOOLCHAIN_FILE="..."
-     - This is the path for your package manager if you use it such as vcpkg
+     - This is the path for your package manager if you use it such as vcpkg.
    * - -DKOMPUTE_OPT_BUILD_TESTS=ON
-     - Enable if you wish to build and run the tests (must have deps installed.
+     - Enable if you want to build tests.
    * - -DKOMPUTE_OPT_CODE_COVERAGE=ON
-     - Enable if you wish to build and run code coverage (must have deps installed which are limited to Windows platform)
+     - Enable if you want code coverage.
    * - -DKOMPUTE_OPT_BUILD_DOCS=ON
-     - Enable if you wish to build the docs (must have docs deps installed)
+     - Enable if you want to build documentation.
-   * - -DKOMPUTE_OPT_BUILD_SHADERS=ON
-     - Option to build the single header file using "quom" utility
-   * - -DKOMPUTE_OPT_INSTALL=OFF
+   * - -DKOMPUTE_OPT_INSTALL=ON
-     - Disables the install step in the cmake file (useful for android build)
+     - Enable if you want to enable installation.
    * - -DKOMPUTE_OPT_BUILD_PYTHON=ON
-     - Enable to build python bindings (used internally for python package)
+     - Enable if you want to build python bindings.
+   * - -DKOMPUTE_OPT_LOG_LEVEL="Trace"
+     - Internally we use spdlog for logging.
+The log level used can be changed here.
+   * - -DKOMPUTE_OPT_ANDROID_BUILD=ON
+     - Enable android compilation flags required.
+   * - -DKOMPUTE_OPT_DISABLE_VK_DEBUG_LAYERS=ON
+     - Explicitly disable debug layers even on debug.
-   * - -DKOMPUTE_OPT_ENABLE_SPDLOG=ON
+   * - -DKOMPUTE_OPT_DISABLE_VULKAN_VERSION_CHECK=ON
-     - Enable to compile with spdlog as the internal logging framework
+     - Whether to check if your driver supports the Vulkan Header version you are linking against.
+This might be useful in case you build shared on a different system than you run later.
    * - -DKOMPUTE_OPT_USE_BUILD_IN_SPDLOG=ON
-     - Use the build in version of Spdlog
+     - Use the build in version of Spdlog.
-   * - -KOMPUTE_OPT_USE_BUILD_IN_FMT=ON
+   * - -DKOMPUTE_OPT_USE_BUILD_IN_FMT=ON
-     - Use the build in version of fmt
+     - Use the build in version of fmt.
-   * - -KOMPUTE_OPT_USE_BUILD_IN_GOOGLE_TEST=ON
+   * - -DKOMPUTE_OPT_USE_BUILD_IN_GOOGLE_TEST=ON
-     - Use the build in version of GoogleTest
+     - Use the build in version of GoogleTest.
-   * - -KOMPUTE_OPT_USE_BUILD_IN_PYBIND11=ON
+   * - -DKOMPUTE_OPT_USE_BUILD_IN_PYBIND11=ON
-     - Use the build in version of pybind11
+     - Use the build in version of pybind11.
-   * - -KOMPUTE_OPT_USE_BUILD_IN_VULKAN_HEADER=ON
+   * - -DKOMPUTE_OPT_USE_BUILD_IN_VULKAN_HEADER=ON
      - Use the build in version of Vulkan Headers.
 This could be helpful in case your system Vulkan Headers are to new for your driver.
 If you set this to false, please make sure your system Vulkan Header are supported by your driver.
-   * - -KOMPUTE_OPT_BUILD_IN_VULKAN_HEADER_TAG="v1.2.203"
+   * - -DKOMPUTE_OPT_BUILD_IN_VULKAN_HEADER_TAG="v1.2.203"
      - The git tag used for the build in Vulkan Headers when 'KOMPUTE_OPT_USE_BUILD_IN_VULKAN_HEADER' is enabled.
 A list of tags can be found here: https://github.com/KhronosGroup/Vulkan-Headers/tags
-   * - -KOMPUTE_OPT_DISABLE_VULKAN_VERSION_CHECK=OFF
-     - Whether to check if your driver supports the Vulkan Header version you are linking against.
-This might be useful in case you build shared on a different system than you run later.
-   * - -DKOMPUTE_OPT_ANDROID_BUILD=ON
-     - Enables android build which includes and excludes relevant libraries
-   * - -DKOMPUTE_OPT_DISABLE_VK_DEBUG_LAYERS=ON
-     - Explicitly disables debug layers even when on debug mode
-   * - -DKOMPUTE_OPT_DEPENDENCIES_SHARED_LIBS=ON
-     - Ensures dependencies are referenced as shared libraries for kompute install
-   * - -DKOMPUTE_OPT_BUILD_AS_SHARED_LIB=ON
-     - Whether to build Kompute as shared lib instead of static
-   * - -DKOMPUTE_EXTRA_CXX_FLAGS="..."
-     - Allows you to pass extra config flags to compiler

 Compile Flags
 ~~~~~~~~~~~~~